8Ginette8/gbif.range/README.md

 [![R-CMD-check](https://github.com/8Ginette8/gbif.range/actions/workflows/R-CMD-check-month-test.yml/badge.svg?branch=main)](https://github.com/8Ginette8/gbif.range/actions/workflows/R-CMD-check-month-test.yml)
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-Although species ranges may be obtained using expert maps (e.g., <a href="https://www.iucnredlist.org/resources/spatial-data-download">IUCN</a> and <a href="https://www.euforgen.org/species/">EUFORGEN</a>) or modeling methods, expert data remains limited in the number of available species while applying models usually need more technical expertise, as well as many species observations.
+Species ranges can be estimated from expert maps (for example <a href="https://www.iucnredlist.org/resources/spatial-data-download">IUCN</a> and <a href="https://www.euforgen.org/species/">EUFORGEN</a>) or with modelling approaches.
+Expert data, however, remain unavailable for many species, whereas modelling workflows often require substantial technical expertise and large numbers of occurrence records.

-When unavailable, such information may be extracted from the Global Biodiversity Information facility (GBIF), the largest public data repository inventorying georeferenced species observations worldwide (https://www.gbif.org/).
-However, retrieving GBIF records at large scale in R may be tedious, if users are unaware of the limitations of the *rgbif* library.
+When such data are unavailable, they can often be approximated from the Global Biodiversity Information Facility (GBIF), the largest public repository of georeferenced species observations worldwide (https://www.gbif.org/).
+Retrieving GBIF records at large scale in R can still be cumbersome, especially if users are unfamiliar with the practical limits of the *rgbif* package.

-Here we present **gbif.range**, a R library that contains automated methods to generate species range maps from scratch using in-house ecoregions shapefiles and an easy-to-use GBIF download wrapper.
-Finally, this library also offers a set of additional very useful tools for large GBIF datasets (generate doi, extract GBIF taxonomy, records filtering...).
+**gbif.range** provides a workflow to retrieve GBIF records, filter them for spatial analyses, generate ecologically informed range maps from bundled or custom ecoregions, and evaluate the resulting products.
+The package also includes utilities to create GBIF-derived DOIs, inspect GBIF taxonomy, and thin large occurrence datasets.

 _(source: globe image from the Noun Project adapted by LenaCassie-Studio)_